 S uses your system's default browser for web searching.
 You can change it to something else such as Chromium/Firefox as well.

 To search the web on a browser other than your default one, we use -b flag.

 To search the web using Chromium browser, run:

 To search the web with Firefox, use:

 $ s -b "firefox" machine learning

 You can also do incognito search like below.

 $ s -b "chromium --incognito" artificial intelligence

 $ s -b "firefox --private-window" artificial intelligence

-For more details, refer the project’s GitHub repository given at the end of this guide.
+For more details, refer the project's GitHub repository given below.